Modernisation · 9 min read

 • A 12-18 month roadmap is realistic; a 3-year plan is a wish list

-• The biggest risk isn't technical — it's losing organisational momentum halfway through
+• The biggest risk isn't technical.
+It's losing organisational momentum halfway through.

 Legacy SystemsModernisationTechnical DebtSoftware Planning

-Tell us what you're working on.
-We'll come back with a practical recommendation and clear next steps.
+Tell us what you are comparing, replacing, or trying to improve.
+We will come back with a practical recommendation and realistic scope.